NoahSchmitz/noahschmitz.github.io/_posts/2014-08-29-my-pocket-loadout-edc.md

 The back left pocket is home to my Duck Tape wallet.
 I actually need to make a new (picture worthy) version.
 I have been carrying it for 5 years, and I love it.
 I highly recomend you DIY'ers out there try this at home!
 If you put a layer of Aluminum foil in between the Duck Tape it will even be [RFID blocking](http://en.wikipedia.org/wiki/RFID_skimming "Wikipedia to the Rescue!"), so no one can skim your cards.
 Mine is a simple billfold with a clear ID pocket and a card pocket.

+I will continue this mini-series with a followup post about what is in the magical Altoids tin, and maybe a tutorial on how to make an RFID blocking, Duck Tape wallet (If there is interest in that)